edisonpapers/lathrops-notes/1/README.md

 4 <span style="color:red">*X*</span> 6th sense. ==Terpenes periodic.=={description="https://en.wikipedia.org/wiki/Terpene"} <span style="color:red">*[What apparatus for utilizing this?]*</span> **OK**

 5 <span style="color:red">*X*</span> ==Electric Locomotion in Cities=={description="Edison had originally experimented with electric railways at his Menlo Park laboratory in the early 1880s.
-Between 1888 and 1891, he experimented with another electric railway system at his West Orange laboratory.
+Between 1888 and 1891, he experimented with a low-voltage electric street railway system at his West Orange laboratory.
 Documents related to this work are found in <i>TAEB</i> 5-6 and 9-10."} Licensed wagons.

 6 Increased speed steamships.
 Electrolysis on surface ==reduce skin friction.=={description="In a March 1889 caveat Edison proposed “a method of preventing in a great measure friction of the water against the hull of ship & thus Either increases their speed or diminish coal consumption & incidentally prevent fouling by barnacles.”
 In July 1889 he drafted a related patent application that he later abandoned after it was rejected by the Patent Office. <i>TAEB</i> 9: 648; TAEB 10: 330–33"} Screw propeller done away with, friction to work done being too great.